 Capital: Turin (890,000 inhabitants)

-Wednesday, 26 June: opening of the race headquarters and press centre at the Teatro del Maggio Musicale Fiorentino, the Florence Opera
+Wednesday, 26 June: Opening of the reception desk and press centre at the Teatro del Maggio Musicale Fiorentino, the Florence Opera

-Thursday, 27 June: presentation of the 2024 Tour de France teams from the Palazzo Vecchio, the City Hall of Florence to Piazzale Michelangelo, esplanade Michelangelo
+Thursday, 27 June: Presentation of the 2024 Tour de France teams from the Palazzo Vecchio, the City Hall of Florence to Piazzale Michelangelo, esplanade Michelangelo

 Saturday, 29 June: Stage 1 Florence > Rimini